pentesteracademy/patoolkit/README.rst

 **Special note for Macbook users:** Paste the plugins in **Personal Lua plugins** and not in **Personal Plugins**.

-**Compatibility:** Current version is NOT compatible with Wireshark v2.9.
-Support request pending: https://github.com/pentesteracademy/patoolkit/issues/5
+**Compatibility:** This version is compatible with wireshark version 2.9 and later.
+For using patoolkit with older version of wireshark please check this branch: https://github.com/pentesteracademy/patoolkit/tree/till-2.8

 ################
 Tool featured at